janardhanv/eorg-cc-exercise-hadoop/README.md

 ------------

 1. Download the project (as ZIP-file or via git) and import into Eclipse.
-2. Complete TODOs in the code to add the requested functionality.
+2. Complete TODOs in the code to add the requested functionality. \n 2a.
-  2a.
 For WordCountYahoo count words in yahoo.txt file with a Y at the beginning.
   2b.
 For WordCountDarwin count words in darwin.txt file that include "evolution".
 3. Compile & Export the project as executable jar with main class